awjuliani/awjuliani.github.io/_pages/open_source.md

 ---
 layout: page
-permalink: /repositories/
+permalink: /open_source/
-title: repositories
+title: open source
-description: A list of repositories which I am either the owner or a main contributor of.
+description: A list of github repositories which I am either the owner or a main contributor of.
 nav: true
 nav_order: 3
 ---